LordUbuntu/brainfuck/README.md

-# brainfuck
+# BrainFuck
-A brainfuck interpreter written in Python
+A [brainfuck](https://en.wikipedia.org/wiki/Brainfuck) interpreter written in Python.

+Done for fun, and to get a basic introduction to language implementation.